BOARD OUT OF THEIR MIND

 We chatter all through dinner.
 There’s so much to talk about.
 Afterwards, hopping into a taxi, we head uptown.
 Sitting close in the back seat, he takes my hand and presses it to his chest.
 “I’m so glad you called me,” he says.
 “I think about you often.”
 We pull up to the COVE LOUNGE on Lenox Avenue in Harlem and take an empty table towards the rear, away from the small pockets of latenighters scattered around.
 When Riccardo leans in to kiss me, his lips are warm and his beard soft.
 Oh yes.
 This is going to happen.
 He drops two twenties on the table, we leave the club and with our arms wrapped around each other, we walk the few blocks to his brownstone on 128th Street.

 One month after the brunch, a letter from the museum arrives.
 Federal Express.
 This is it.
 In the study I pour a victory goblet of wine, open the envelope, unfold the page and — wait.
 What’s this?
 I’ve been rejected??
 They’re turning me down!
 Angry tears are this close to spilling over.
 How.
 Dare.
 They?
+My detective friend, the one I keep on retainer, has collected the goods on several of their upstanding board members.
 Fat manila folders on my desk are stuffed with arrest reports, mug shots, affidavits.
-My detective friend, the one I keep on retainer, collected the goods on several of their upstanding board members.
-Domestic abuse, prescription drugs, insider trading, statutory rape.
+There’s domestic abuse, prescription drugs, insider trading, statutory rape.
 And everything kept on the hush-hush with payoffs and bribes.
 But they’re rejecting me?
 Oh!
-Just think what I could do to them.
+I could have their asses for breakfast.
 One by one.
 But…